alleyinteractive/rewrite-register/README.md

 `$after` is used to indicate the placement for your rewrite rules.
 This can be 'top', 'bottom', or the `$name` of any other registered rewrites.

+`$callback` is an optional callback which will automatically be hooked to the action which fires when rules are generated.

 Here's an example of how one might register a set of rules added via the `generate_rewrite_rules` filter: